Tencent/rapidjson/doc/schema.md

 { "$ref": "definitions.json#/address" }
 ~~~

-As `SchemaValidator` does not know how to resolve such URI, it needs a user-provided `IRemoteSchemaDocumentProvider` instance to do so.
+As `SchemaDocument` does not know how to resolve such URI, it needs a user-provided `IRemoteSchemaDocumentProvider` instance to do so.

 ~~~
 class MyRemoteSchemaDocumentProvider : public IRemoteSchemaDocumentProvider {